Administrative Fellowship Program

 • Engage in projects or initiatives specific to their unique interests and skillset

-• Gain exposure to high-level strategic planning and other health system functions, including marketing, human resources, and finance
+• Gain exposure to high-level strategic planning and other health system functions, including Finance, Human Resources, Digital, Innovation & Strategy, Quality and Patient Safety, and Operations

 • Develop mentoring relationships with EHC executives and management teams